wja-no/ballpark.js/README.md

 * jQuery loaded locally
 * jQuery loaded from CDN
 * jQuery + jQuery UI (all of it) loaded locally
+* Background-images set in CSS, using files
+* Background-images set in CSS, base64-encoded in the stylesheet
 * Custom iconfont with 300 chars, import entire font, use subset of 50 chars.
 * Custom iconfont with 50 chars, use entire font.
 * Facebook like box